 Ispinesib with capecitabine: In the second quarter of 2007, GSK concluded patient treatment in a dose-escalating, Phase Ib clinical trial evaluating the safety, tolerability and pharmacokinetics of ispinesib in combination with capecitabine.
 In 2006, clinical data were presented demonstrating that the combination of ispinesib and capecitabine may have an acceptable tolerability profile.
 The optimally tolerated regimen in this clinical trial was not defined; however, the MTD of ispinesib monotherapy (18 mg/m2, administered as an intravenous infusion every 21 days) was tolerated with therapeutic doses of capecitabine, specifically daily oral doses of 2000 mg/m2 and 2500 mg/m2 for 14 days.
 Plasma concentrations of ispinesib did not appear to be affected by the presence of capecitabine.
 Dose-limiting toxicities consisted of Grade 2 rash that did not allow 75% of the capecitabine doses to be delivered and prolonged Grade 4 neutropenia.
 In this clinical trial, a total of 12 out of 24 patients had a best response of stable disease as determined by RECIST.
-We anticipate final data from this clinical trial to be available in the second half of 2007.
+We anticipate final data from this clinical trial to be available in the first half of 2008.
+The anticipated dates of the availability of data from this clinical trial is based on information provided by GSK.
+The occurrence of this event is outside of our control.

-Pediatric Solid Tumors: In the second quarter of 2007, the NCI continued a dose-finding Phase I clinical trial in approximately 30 patients to evaluate ispinesib as monotherapy in pediatric patients with relapsed or refractory solid tumors.
+Pediatric Solid Tumors: In the third quarter of 2007, the NCI continued a dose-finding Phase I clinical trial designed to enroll approximately 30 patients to evaluate ispinesib as monotherapy in pediatric patients with relapsed or refractory solid tumors.
 This clinical trial is designed to investigate the safety, tolerability, pharmacokinetic and pharmacodynamic profile of ispinesib administered on days 1, 2 and 3 of a 21-day cycle in this patient population.